For all your legal challenges...

 When someone close to you dies somebody has to deal with their "estate".
 Our solicitors can help you at this time.
 A person's estate is considered to be made up of the money, property and any possessions they had at the time of their death.
 The process of Probate involves collecting in any money that is owed to the deceased, settling any debts payable from the estate (including any outstanding taxes and any Inheritance tax due on death) and dividing the estate amongst the respective beneficiaries.
+Please see below for the pitfalls and dangers of undertaking this yourself rather than by someone legally qualified.

 All assets (including property) in an estate (expect jointly owned assets) will remain frozen, until the Probate Registry gives the authority (via a document know as a Grant of Representation) to the Personal Representative(s).
 These are the individual(s) nominated in your Will to act as the "Executor(s)".
 If you have no Will, then it is up to the most appropriate member of the family member to act on behalf of the estate - usually the main beneficiary under the Rules of Intestacy that govern entitlement when someone dies without a will.